About

 When not teaching or working on glaciers or beaches, I enjoy hiking, skiing, canoeing, and being outdoors with my family and dog.

-You can find a recent version of my CV here (early 2024).
+You can find a recent version of my CV here (2025).